mauriciovillalobos05/missing-semester/algorithmic_problems/leetcode/829.consecutive_numbers_sum/editorial.md

 An optimization would be to use a sliding window algorithm which can optimize the search complexity down to $O(n)$, by comparing the sum of a dynamic window increasing to the right when $sum < n$ and decreasing froom the left when $sum >
-n$, finally we would only need to count every ocurrence of $sum = n$.
+n$, finally we would only need to count every occurrence of $sum = n$.
 This approach it's still far from optimal as $n$ a is very large number.

-### Sum Decomposition (sol1)
+### Sum Decomposition (sol 1)

-In order to optimze the solution we need to analize it mathematically, notice that the sum of consecutive numbers has a closed form which derives from the gaussian sum.
+In order to optimize the solution we need to analyze it mathematically, notice that the sum of consecutive numbers has a closed form which derives from the gaussian sum.